Printing Terms

 Offset

-an indirect printing process.
+An indirect printing process.
 Ink is transferred to paper from a blanket that carries an impression from the printing plate, rather than directly from the printing plate itself.
-Generally, when we say “offset” we mean “offset lithography,” even though other printing processes, such as letterpress, may also use this indirect technique.
-The term offset (or “set off”) can also refer to the smudges created when ink from one printed sheet transfers to another.
+Generally, offset refers to offset lithography although other printing processes, such as letterpress, may also use this indirect technique.
+The term offset can also refer to the smudges created when ink from one printed sheet transfers to another.
 Offset spray is used to prevent this.
 See also impression cylinder, lithography, Plano graphic, plate, printing processes.

 Offset Papers

-book and text weight papers that are made to withstand the rigors of offset printing.
+Book and text weight papers that are made to withstand the rigors of offset printing.
 These papers are more resistant to water and less susceptible to picking.
 Most book and text grades of paper can be used on offset presses.
-Often the term “offset” is used synonymously with “book.”
-The basic size of off- set papers is 25″x38″.
+The basic size of offset paper 25 in x38 in.
 See also basic size, book papers, picking, and text paper.

 Opacity